-Increasing our ability to test is a crucial component of our efforts to stop the spread of this disease within our community and assist our regional response efforts.
-When we are able to identify more cases, Public Health Nurses are able to track contacts of positive cases and place individuals into isolation and quarantine, as well as provide education.
+COVID-19 testing is critical to measure the spread of this disease within our community and assist our regional response efforts.
+When we are able to identify positive cases, Public Health Nurses are able to track contacts of positive cases and place individuals into isolation and quarantine, as well as provide education.
 When more people stay home and are away from others, even if asymptomatic, they can help decrease the spread of COVID-19 throughout our community.

 Types of Testing

-COVID-19 testing is critical to measure the spread of this disease within our community and assist our regional response efforts.
-There are two kinds of tests are available for COVID-19: viral tests and antibody tests.
-These two types of tests serve different purposes and have different limitations.
+The different types of tests serve different purposes and have different limitations.
 Knowing the facts about these tests is essential to making decisions that are best for our public’s health.
-Please note that the Nashua DPHCS is only offering viral PCR testing at this time.

-An antibody test tells you if you had a previous infection using a blood test.
-The State of NH is working to provide antibody testing at commercial laboratories.
+- Antibody Testing: An antibody test tells you if you had a previous infection using a blood test.
 If you or someone you know is interested in receiving an antibody test, please view the available options below.

 - Quest Diagnostics (300 Main St Suite 301B, Nashua, NH 03060): (603) 578-0323